xofred/my_notes/Rails/capistrano-3.md

 **Post-install message from capistrano:**

 Capistrano 3.1 has some breaking changes.
-Please check the CHANGELOG: http://goo.gl/SxB0lr
+Please check the [CHANGELOG](http://goo.gl/SxB0lr)

-If you're upgrading Capistrano from 2.x, we recommend to read the upgrade guide: http://goo.gl/4536kB
+If you're upgrading Capistrano from 2.x, we recommend to read the [upgrade guide](http://goo.gl/4536kB)

 The `deploy:restart` hook for passenger applications is now in a separate gem called capistrano-passenger.
 Just add it to your Gemfile and require it in your Capfile.

 **Post-install message from capistrano-passenger:**

 ==== Release notes for capistrano-passenger ====

 passenger once had only one way to restart: `touch tmp/restart.txt` Beginning with passenger v4.0.33, a new way was introduced: `passenger-config restart-app`